Hongzhou school: Texts

-Song dynasty sources
+Influence - Song-dynasty portrayal

+Mazu is perhaps the most influential teaching master in the formation of Chan Buddhism in China.
+When Chan became the dominant school of Buddhism during the Song dynasty, the Tang period of Mazu's school became regarded as the "Golden Age" of Chan.
+Numerous stories and texts were written celebrating these figures, many of them apocryphal.
+The stories about the Hongzhou school are part of the Traditional Zen Narrative which rose to prominence in the Song dynasty, when Chan was the dominant form of Buddhism and received the support of the Imperial Court and the elite literati.

 According to Mario Poceski, traditional accounts that rely on Song dynasty sources like the Jingde chuandeng lu (Jingde [Era] Record of the Transmission of the Lamp; c.
 1004) depict the Hongzhou school as a revolutionary and iconoclastic group that rejected tradition and embraced antinomian practices.
 In Song texts "we find portrayals of Mazu and his disciples as iconoclasts par excellence, who transgress established norms and subvert received traditions.
-A well-known example of such radical representations is the story about Mazu's disciple Nanquan (748–834) killing a cat."
+An example of such radical representations is the story about Mazu's disciple Nanquan (748–834) killing a cat."

-Some of these apocryphal “encounter dialogue” (ch: jiyuan wenda, jp: kien mondō) stories depict the Hongzhou school making use of "shock techniques such as shouting, beating, and using irrational retorts to startle their students into realization".
-Earlier scholars like D. T. Suzuki and Hu Shih relied on these sources and saw the Hongzhou school as a radical departure from traditional Buddhism.

-During the Song dynasty, the "yü-lü" ("record") genre also developed, the recorded sayings of the masters, and the encounter dialogues.
+During the Song dynasty, the "yü-lü" ("record") genre developed, the recorded sayings of the masters, and the encounter dialogues.
 The best-known example is the Lin-ji yü-lü.
 It is part of the Ssu-chia yü lu (Jp.
 Shike Goruku, The Collection of the Four Houses), which contains the recorded sayings of Mazu Daoyi, Baizhang Huaihai, Huangbo Xiyun and Linji Yixuan.
 These recorded sayings are well-edited texts, written down up to 160 years after the supposed sayings and meetings.